All Products

 Scenarios

-RAG is an AI framework that combines retrieval capabilities with the capabilities of large language models (LLMs) to improve the accuracy of outputs generated by LLMs, especially in the field of private data or professional data.
-RAG is widely used in knowledge bases.
+RAG is an AI framework that combines retrieval capabilities with those of Large Language Models (LLMs).
+It uses retrieval to improve the accuracy of LLM outputs, especially for private or professional data.
+RAG is widely used in knowledge base scenarios.

 • Recommendation system